-Provisions for pensions and similar obligations are calculated in accordance with actuarial principles using the projected unit credit method, taking into account the 2018 G mortality tables published by Prof. Dr. Klaus Heubeck.
-The actuarial assumptions are as follows: The market interest rate for the assumed remaining term of 15 years, as published by the Deutsche Bundesbank in accordance with the German Regulation on the Discounting of Provisions as at 31 December 2022, fell from 1.87 % to 1.78 %.
-The rate of future salary and pension increases is assumed to be 2.7 % (previous year: 2.7 %) and 2.3 % (previous year: 1.9 %) respectively.
+Provisions with a remaining term of more than one year are discounted at the average market interest rate of the past seven Provisions for pensions and similar obligations are calculated in accordance with actuarial principles using the projected unit credit method, taking into account the 2018 G mortality tables published by Prof. Dr. Klaus Heubeck.
+The actuarial assumptions are as follows: The market interest rate for the assumed remaining term of 15 years, as published by the Deutsche Bundesbank in accordance with the Rückstellungsabzinsungsverordnung [German Regulation on the Discounting of Provisions] as at 31 December 2023, rose from 1.78 % to 1.82 %.
+The rate of future salary and pension increases is assumed to be 2.7 % (previous year: 2.7 %) and 2.3 % (previous year: 2.3 %) respectively.
 In addition to the payment of a monthly pension for life, the pension plans provide for the full payment of the capital amount or a payment in monthly instalments.
 Every employee is entitled to apply at any time during the ongoing employment contract for payment in annual instalments, as a single lump-sum payment or as a pension for life.
 KSB has estimated how the specific workforce is likely to decide on exercising the lump-sum option and has taken this into account for the measurement of pension provisions.
-The estimates regarding the decision on exercising the lump-sum option were applied unchanged.
-All other measurement parameters are unchanged year on year.
-Average fluctuation is assumed.